PeakIndicators/Getting-Started-On-Azure-ML/Automated-ML.md

 The following navigates through the Details and the Metrics tabs to view the selected model's properties, metrics, and performance charts.

 ![](https://github.com/felicity-borg/Getting-Started-On-Azure-ML/blob/main/Images/automatedml9.gif)

+### Deploy the best model
+The automated machine learning interface allows you to deploy the best model as a web service in a few steps.
+Deployment is the integration of the model so it can predict on new data and identify potential areas of opportunity.

+For this experiment, deployment to a web service means that the financial institution now has an iterative and scalable web solution for identifying potential fixed term deposit customers.

+Check to see if your experiment run is complete.
+To do so, navigate back to the parent run page by selecting Run 1 at the top of your screen.
+A Completed status is shown on the top left of the screen.

+Once the experiment run is complete, the Details page is populated with a Best model summary section.
+In this experiment context, VotingEnsemble is considered the best model, based on the AUC_weighted metric.

+We deploy this model, but be advised, deployment takes about 20 minutes to complete.
+The deployment process entails several steps including registering the model, generating resources, and configuring them for the web service.

+Select VotingEnsemble to open the model-specific page.

+Select the Deploy button in the top-left.

+Populate the Deploy a model pane as follows: